-The CRyPTIC project, which is led by the MMM group, is collecting around 100,000 clinical samples of M. tuberculosis over the next few years.
+The CRyPTIC project, which is led by the MMM group, is collecting between 30,000 and 50,000 clinical samples of M. tuberculosis over the next few years.
 Each sample will have its whole genome sequenced and its susceptibility to 14 different anti-TB drugs tested using a 96-well microtitre plate.
 If a mutation in a key gene is repeatedly associated with resistance to a specific drug that cannot be explained any other way, then we can infer that this mutation confers resistance.
 Identifying these signals requires the errors in both datasets to be minimised.
 Determining whether bacteria (here, M. tuberculosis) is growing in a small well is a subjective and difficult classification task.
 Whilst experts are experienced and can apply their reasoning to what they see, in practice only a single expert may view each plate making systematic errors likely.

 To help with this problem I am developing software to automatically read the 96-well plates and have also launched a Citizen Science project, BashTheBug, that generates a consensus view of each plate.

 I am developing some image processing software, AMyGDA, that can automatically detect the growth of mycobacteria in these images.
 The key advantage, of course, is that the software is consistent and, whilst it can be confused by artefacts, these are known effects.
 An example is shown below – AMyGDA has marked each well where it has detected growth.